AdobeDocs/experience-manager-desktop-app.en/help/using.md

 ---
-title: Use [!DNL Adobe Experience Manager] desktop app
+title: Use [!DNL Experience Manager] desktop app
 description: Use [!DNL Adobe Experience Manager] desktop app, to work with [!DNL Adobe Experience Manager] DAM assets right from your Win or Mac desktop and use in other applications.
 mini-toc-levels: 1
 ---